AB Tasty is a software solution built for optimizing digital experiences.

 How Does AB Tasty Work?

-AB Tasty is a very simple to use tool that makes testing more attainable for companies just starting their work in the field of optimization.
+AB Tasty is a very simple-to-use tool that makes ab testing more attainable for companies just starting their work in the field of optimization.
 Additionally, the platform features custom coding options, more complex integrations, and an entirely separate server-side platform, which are better used for more mature, enterprise-level customers.
 AB Tasty’s client-side and server-side platforms facilitate experimentation, conversion rate optimization, experience optimization, personalization campaigns, and more.

 AB Tasty fuels development and growth across all selling channels for its users.
 The advertising team makes greater use of brand assets to increase conversions, click through rate (CTR), average order value (AOV), forms filled, and profits.
 The product team creates user-friendly apps and facilities to boost retention, adoption, customer loyalty, and revenue.
 The engineering team ships faster and more securely by forecasting operating costs and lowering the chance of a gradual rollout.
 With the assistance of AB Tasty, your advertising team, product team, and engineering team can collaborate to establish consistent and seamless user experiences.